sudara/recipes/chicken-strips.md

 ## Chicken Strips

 Everyone loves a good tendie.

+This makes about 20 decent sized ones.

 ### The key